-Metal Detecting – Know the Laws
+Metal Detecting Laws For Beginners

-If you’ve been bitten by the metal detecting bug and are searching for great hunting sites beyond your own backyard, then it’s important that you know the laws surrounding your new hobby.
+If you’ve been bitten by the metal detecting bug and are searching for great hunting sites beyond your own backyard, then it’s important that you know the metal detecting laws surrounding your new hobby.
 Where will you search next?
 And how do you know that it’s legal to dig there?
 It’s crucial that you know the answers to these questions and more before you set out hunting.

 If you don’t know where to begin, here’s a list of some places you may find some hidden treasures to get you started: